CA4022/CSC1109-Data-Speed-and-Scale/docs/lab1/index.md

 >?
 NOTE: This python code makes heavy use of "type hinting".
 Unlike in static languages like java,
 > these type hints do not create hard, statically checked boundaries on which types a function can
 > accept.
 They are, however, considered good practice in modern high performance python code as
-> they allow for: LSP usage, self documenting code, ahead of time static analysis, optimisations
+> they allow for: LSP usage, self documenting code, ahead of time static analysis, and
-> (in certain cases, e.g: when using JIT libraries such as `numba`).
+> optimisations (in certain cases, e.g: when using JIT libraries such as `numba`).

 Once this file has been created, we can test the `mrcount.py` script by running it on a local file: